Student Resources

 Community Engagement (CE) is when your course/instructor asks you to collaborate with larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.

 Service Learning (SL) means your course is developed using a specific taxonomy, or specific set of learning practices, and should include service experiences that develop your long term sense of social responsibility and care for your communities.
 The service project connects to the course topic/content as well as the needs of a community parnter.
-Students should expect to acquire professional skills in a real world setting while also meeting the needs of the community partner.
-During a service learning course, students can also typically expect to participate off-campus, to actively reflect and write about their experiences with the community partner, and to better connect with a sense of civic responsibility, self-awareness, and commitment to the community.
+You should expect to acquire professional skills in a real world setting while also meeting the needs of the community partner.
+During a service learning course, you can also typically expect to participate off-campus, to actively reflect and write about your experiences with the community partner, and to better connect with a sense of civic responsibility, self-awareness, and commitment to the community.

 All service learning is a type of community engagment.
 Not all community engaged learning rises to the the level of service learning.